CODE: TAKE20

 Comparing different models and brands

-As with most purchases it is common sense to compare a few different options before making a decision, particularly when it comes to something as closely linked to your health and daily wellbeing as a mattress.
 Unfortunately, it seems that what should be a simple process is somewhat complicated when it comes to mattresses, thanks to the approach of certain brands.
-In many cases these days it seems that lots of brands prioritise a glossy, superficial marketing approach above informing the customer as to what they're actually selling.
+In many cases, many brands seem to prioritise a glossy, superficial marketing approach above informing the customer what they're actually selling.

-It could be perceived that it suits many retailers to make it almost impossible to make a basic consumer comparison between different memory foam mattresses, their specification, and what you are getting for your money because their products possibly don’t stand up to close scrutiny.
+It could be perceived that it suits many retailers to make it almost impossible to make a basic consumer comparison between different memory foam mattresses, their specifications, and what you are getting for your money because their products possibly don’t stand up to close scrutiny.

-We at ERGOFLEX® have tried to be as transparent and informative as possible in this regard.
-We truly believe our mattresses offer the best performance, quality, and value for money currently available.
-We feel if you have something to shout about, it's important to shout loudly - not make it difficult to make comparisons.
+We feel if you have something to shout about, it's important to shout loudly — not make it difficult to make comparisons.
 This is why we have put our memory foam mattress head to head with the TEMPUR® mattress, recognised by all as the pioneer and market leader in the manufacturing of memory foam mattresses.

 Overall Mattress Depth and Composition